-Rebecca Talbott is a fellow at the Stanford Constitutional Law Center.
+Rebecca Talbott is a Research Fellow at the Stanford Constitutional Law Center.
 Her research focuses on constitutional criminal procedure and criminal law.

 Rebecca earned her law degree, magna cum laude, from New York University School of Law, where she was a Root-Tilden-Kern Scholar and Furman Scholar and an executive editor on the New York University Law Review.
 She earned her B.A. in Philosophy, with Honors and Distinction, and a Minor in Mathematics, from Stanford University.